Farzin Farzin is an interdisciplinary design studio led by architect Farzin Lotfi-Jam working across architecture

 Farzin Farzin sees discourse as uniquely spatialized and disseminated in architectural exhibitions, creating opportunities to pose important questions to the public and make new urgencies evident.
 Working in this way has allowed the studio to operate collaboratively and with diverse clients.

 123 Bowery FL 4

 New York, NY 10002

-His work has been collected by the Centre Pompidou and the Sharjah Art Foundation, and he is recipient of the 2022 Architecture League of New York LeaguePrize, as well as recent grants and support for his research from the Alexander S. Onassis Foundation, the Graham Foundation for Advanced Studies in the Fine Arts, M+/Design Trust, and The Shed where he was an inaugural Open Call Artist.
+Lotfi-Jam’s work has been collected by The Centre Pompidou and the Sharjah Art Foundation, and he is recipient of the 2022 Architecture League of New York LeaguePrize, as well as recent grants and support for his research from the Alexander S. Onassis Foundation, the Graham Foundation for Advanced Studies in the Fine Arts, M+/Design Trust, and The Shed where he was an inaugural Open Call Artist.
 He has been exhibited at Storefront for Art and Architecture, MAXXI, the Venice Architecture Biennale, the Oslo Architecture Triennale, the Istanbul Design Biennial, the Seoul Architecture Biennial, the Sharjah Architecture Triennial, and elsewhere.
 His coauthored book Modern Management Methods: Architecture, Historical Value, and the Electromagnetic Image was published by Columbia University Press.